tushar-upadhyay/Speed-Post-Tracker/README.md

 # Speed-Post-Tracker
 This is a simple web scrapper that scraps Indian Speed Post <b>without Captcha!</b>
 ## Demo
-You can search your consignment using consignment id by making a request to https://speedposttracker.herokuapp.com/track/yourid
+You can view demo website <a href="https://speedposttracker.herokuapp.com" >Here</a>
 ### Installation
 Just Clone the repo and run
 ```bash